 - Population Mental Health—Our faculty have expertise in behavioral interventions, substance use, suicide prevention, LGBTQ health, racial and socioeconomic disparities, and mental health services.
-Students can take advantage of close collaborations with the Center for Tobacco Studies, the Department of Psychiatry, the Department of Psychology, the Graduate School of Applied and Professional Psychology, the New Jersey Center for Gun Violence Research, the School of Social Work, and University Behavioral Health Care.
+Students can take advantage of close collaborations with the Institute for Nicotine and Tobacco Studies, the Department of Psychiatry, the Department of Psychology, the Graduate School of Applied and Professional Psychology, the New Jersey Center for Gun Violence Research, the School of Social Work, and University Behavioral Health Care.

 In addition to our department's primary faculty members, we also have individuals from across the university and partner organizations who hold secondary faculty appointments within our department.
 You can find a list of our secondary faculty here.

 Alumni of the Department of Health Behavior, Society, and Policy can be found in public and private sector industries including health departments, hospitals, consulting firms, health insurance, managed care agencies, biotech and pharmaceutical industries, academia, and government.
 Our graduates can be found at:

 - Essex County Child Passenger Safety Coalition